Toastmasters Speaking Elephants Club Charter

 9. All club members may attend Board meetings.

-10. If any member of the executive committee is absent (without excuse) from more than 2 consecutive executive board meetings, he or she is considering to be replaced by another member from the club.
+10. If any member of the executive committee is absent (without excuse) from more than 2 consecutive executive board meetings, he or she is considered to be replaced by another member from the club.

 1. The Club works as a supportive team.
 This means other members depend on each other to grow as communicators and as leaders.
 Leaders, thus all members are expected to actively and regularly participate in meetings and take up roles not only prepared speeches.